This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Cut potatoes into 1-inch cubes.
 When water is boiling, add potatoes and baking soda and boil for 5 minutes.
 Drain potatoes.

 - In a large skillet, cook bacon over medium heat until crispy.
 Remove skillet from stove and place bacon on paper towels to drain.

-- Toss potatoes, onion, and pepper in the rendered bacon fat.
+- Toss potatoes, onion, and bell pepper in the rendered bacon fat.
 Sprinkle with salt, pepper, paprika, and garlic powder and stir to coat.

 - Remove from oven, season to taste, and serve.

 Nutrition information is provided as a courtesy and is an estimate based on online calculators.
 Any nutritional information found on Stetted should be used as a general guideline only.